- 1 Oilfield Services Primer

-Evaluation – Including field modeling and reservoir modeling – combined with the expertise of major oilfield service companies, this data is essential for placing rigs optimally and reducing costs.
+Evaluation and Engineered Solutions – Including field modeling and reservoir modeling – combined with the expertise of major oilfield service companies, this data is essential for placing rigs optimally and reducing costs.

 Wireline – Logging services that provide formation evaluation and reservoir fluid.

 Oil & Gas Well Drilling & Completion Process

 First, the well is drilled by the drilling contractor’s rig.
 A drill bit (the thing that grinds the rock) is attached to the drill stem.
 The drill stem is assembled by a service crew and is comprised of 30-45 foot drill pipes.

 The drill bit is rotated to drill into rock.
 Advanced rigs will allow for more flexible or targeted drilling, including directional and horizontal drilling.

 Drilling fluids/drilling muds are pumped down to the drill bit and ejected via jets on the drillbit – these fluids wash up the drill cuttings (the waste rock that results from drilling) so that they do not interfere with the drilling process.

 As the hole deepens, the drill stem is extended by attaching more drill pipes.
 Once the hole is sufficiently deep, the service company lowers steel casing (large diameter pipe), which is cemented against the well’s walls to preserve the integrity of the structure and make sure the hole is not contaminated.